Merck Manual

 • Extradural: Located outside the dura

-Symptoms and Signs of Spinal Cord Tumors
+Symptoms and Signs of Spinal Tumors

-Intradural extramedullary tumors may be painful when the nerve roots are compressed but can also develop painlessly if the spinal cord is directly compressed without involving the root.
+Intradural extramedullary tumors may be painful when the nerve roots are compressed but can develop painlessly if the spinal cord is directly compressed without involving the root.

 Symptoms of spinal cord compression can worsen rapidly and result in paraplegia and loss of bowel and bladder control.